gbif/doc-effective-nodes-guidance/2.-what-is-a-gbif-participant-node/box-1.-definitions-of-key-structures-and-roles-in-the-gbif-network-at-the-level-of-participant-count.md

 # Box 1.
 Definitions of key structures and roles in the GBIF network at the level of Participant count

-**Key Structures**
+#### Key Structures

 **Participant**: a country, economy or organization that joins GBIF by signing a [Memorandum of Understanding](https://www.gbif.org/document/80661) and establishing a co-ordinated effort to support open access and use of biodiversity data, to advance scientific research, and to promote technological and sustainable development.
 Participant node: a coordinating team designated by the Participant to establish, strengthen and expand the collective GBIF activities in the country or organization.

+**Participant node**: a coordinating team designated by the Participant to coordinate a network of people and institutions that produce, manage and use biodiversity data, collectively building an infrastructure for delivering biodiversity information.

-Biodiversity information facility: Variously described as a ‘BIF’, a system or a network, a broader structure of people and institutions, coordinated by the node, that collectively forms an infrastructure for delivering biodiversity information to relevant stakeholders.
+**Biodiversity information facility**: Variously described as a ‘BIF’, a system or a network, the broader structure of people and institutions, coordinated by the node, that collectively forms an infrastructure for delivering biodiversity information to relevant stakeholders.

-Key Roles
+#### Key Roles

 **Delegation**: the team of people nominated by Participants to represent them in GBIF decision making, under the leadership of the Head of Delegation.